seesharprun/cosmos-demo/readme.md

 # Scalability and elasticity with Azure Cosmos DB

 For the first demo, we will compare write performance at two different throughput levels.
 We will start with a low throughput level (10K-50K range) and then test writes using a higher throughput level (100K+ range).
+The goal in this demo is to show how performance and throughput is a "knob" that can be adjusted dynamically to meet an application's changing needs.

 ## Step-by-step instructions